taskflow/taskflow/README.md

 });
 ```

-A subflow can also be nested or recursive.
+A subflow can be nested or recursive.
 You can create another subflow from
 the execution of a subflow and so on.

 <img align="right" src="image/nested_subflow.png" width="25%">